sinclairzx81/runtime-type-benchmarks/readme.md

 ### Overview

-This project tests a variety of runtime validation libraries to try and appropriately access their "actual" comparative performance.
-Additionally, this project also attempts to compare JIT to AOT compilation strategies with a goal to shed some light on V8 optimizations that may or may not occur when evaluating JIT routines at runtime.
+This project tests a variety of high performance runtime validation libraries to try and appropriately assess their comparative performance metrics.
+Additionally, this project attempts to compare JIT to AOT compilation strategies with a goal to shed some light on V8 optimizations that may or may not occur when evaluating JIT routines at runtime.

 ### Benchmarks